DippoldEJ/Satellite-Datasets/Pleiades/MS France/README.md

 Area of Interest (AOI)
 --------------------
 The coverage of the satellite imagery can be examine from the INDEX.HTM file (uploaded).
 This four points than are show in the map below.
+As you can see, the city of Salon-de-Provence is covered.

 <img width="1422" height="412" alt="Image" src="https://github.com/user-attachments/assets/20e859f9-0744-4099-b5e1-aa8bb04e7623" />